wirybeaver/wirybeaver.github.io/_posts/2018-10-04-interview-bq.md

 ## [Negotiate](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/)
 ### Compete
-I am really excited about Quantcast, but I just received a strong package from Appfolio, which makes me hesitate.
-As I told you before, Quantcast is my top choice and I really love the techniqual track of the Seattle team.
-Can we talk about improving the offer right now and make it work?
+Like I told you before, I am really excited about Quantcast, but I just received a strong package from Appfolio, which makes me hesitate right now.
+As you know, Quantcast is my first choice and I really love the techniqual track of the Seattle team.
+Can we talk about improving the offer and make it work?

 The thing make me hesitate is the sign on bonus.
-You know, I wanna stay at Quantfast for a long while thus I need a stable place to live in.
-But I've never been to Seattle before so I need some time to find a fit living place.
-Sign on bonus could make it easier to settle down and convices me join Quantcast.
-My expection ranges from 15K to 20K.
+You know, I wanna stay at Quantcast for a long while, thus I need a stable place to live in.
+But I've never been to Seattle before so I need some time to find a comfortable living place.
+Having some sign on bonus could help me to settle down better and convices me join Quantcast.
+My expection ranges from 13K to 20K.
 Do you think it is reasonable?